sonmarcho/sonmarcho.github.io/5-passions.md

 practicing the [*trois-crayons*](https://en.wikipedia.org/wiki/Trois_crayons)
-technique (3-pencils: *pierre noire*, sanguine, white, usually applied on a mid-tone paper), a technique dating from the 16<sup>th</sup> century, which was intensively used to make portraits.
+technique (3-pencils: *pierre noire*, sanguine, white, usually applied on a mid-tone paper), a technique dating from the 16<sup>th</sup> century, which was intensively used to make portraits (search for Jean-Étienne Liotard on the internet if you want to see the drawings of someone who mastered this technique).

 <div style="text-align: center; margin-top: 15px; margin-bottom: 15px">
 <img src="assets/images/drawing-dog.jpg"